Septias/bachelor-thesis/main.typ

     }

     // A cache is needed as type variables can contain themselves in their
-    // bounds which would lead to infint recursion. match (lhs, rhs) {
+    // bounds which would lead to infinite recursion. match (lhs, rhs) {
         (Type::Var(..), _) | (_, Type::Var(..)) => {
             if cache.contains(&(lhs, rhs)) {